jorgecarleitao/parquet2/README.md

 This is a re-write of the official [`parquet` crate](https://crates.io/crates/parquet) with performance, parallelism and safety in mind.

+Checkout [the guide](https://jorgecarleitao.github.io/parquet2/) for details on how to use this crate to read parquet.

 The five main differentiators in comparison with `parquet` are:
 * it uses `#![forbid(unsafe_code)]`
 * delegates parallelism downstream